EdwinEngelbrethsen/in-graph-fullstack/README.md

 <details>
   <summary><b>🖥 Back-End Details</b></summary>

-  Please use the latest version of Asp.Net Core for your back-end solution.
+  Please use ASP.NET Core 5 Web API for your back-end solution.
 This is what Innovation Norway uses internally.

   Please create mock/dummy data for your solution.
 We don't provide you with any data set.
 This data doesn't have to be perfect.
 It does however need to follow the provided OpenAPI specification.